 For the purposes of the present document, the terms and definitions given in TR 21.905 [1], TS 23.501 [2] and TS 23.503 [4].
 A term defined in the present document takes precedence over the definition of the same term, if any, in TR 21.905 [1].

-Analytics Accuracy Information: Represent a performance measure of an Analytics ID provided by an NWDAF containing AnLF, which includes accuracy value of the Analytics ID and optionally the corresponding number of samples.
+Analytics Accuracy Information: Represent a performance measure of an Analytics ID provided by an NWDAF containing AnLF, which includes accuracy value or loss value and its compute method of the Analytics ID and optionally the corresponding number of samples.
 The accuracy value is computed as the number of correct predictions divided by the total number of predictions.
+The loss value is computed by taking the differences between actual values and predicted values of continuous analytics output.
+Please refer clause 5C.1 for more information.

 Analytics Feedback Information: Indicates that the consumer NF has taken action(s) influenced by the previously provided analytics, which may or may not affect the ground truth data.